Skip to content

 Run with seed corpus

-• First argument (corpus/) — live corpus directory.
+• First positional arg (corpus-live) — live corpus directory.
 New interesting inputs are written here.

 Understanding the output